State To State Truck Towing With A-1 Auto Transport, Inc.

 - Check all fluids and make sure the fuel tank doesn’t read above a quarter of a tank.
 The truck is not driven during shipping (with the exception of loading and unloading) and extra fuel adds up to more weight, which can potentially cost more.

-- Check tires for appropriate air pressure as the truck does need to be rolled onto and off of the transport carrier.
+- Check tires for appropriate air pressure as the truck does need to be rolled onto and off of the carrier.

 - A spare set of keys for the drive for loading and unloading purposes.